Crazy diets – the best and worst revealed

 Or this?

 I know which I would choose!
-Before you start any kind of diet please be sensible and see a doctor first!
+Before starting any diets, please consult a doctor first.